Trouw: History

 After the war the paper became a daily, its allegiance to the Reformed Churches in the Netherlands.
 By 1967, though, the paper's chief editor made it clear that Trouw was not to be considered a paper only for Christians: it wanted to be a paper for everyone.
 In the course of time the percentage of Trouw readers that belong to the Reformed churches shrank considerably: in 1965 69% of readers belonged to one of those churches, but by 1979 this had dropped to 48%, and by 1999 to 28%.
 In their own words, in 2005, they intended to "remain a newspaper rooted in a Christian tradition and to be a source of contemplation and inspiration for everyone, churchgoer or not, who feels a need for moral and spiritual orientation."

 Circulation at the end of the 20th century was a little over 133,000.
 On 3 February 2005, Trouw changed its format from broadsheet to compact.

-Today, Trouw is a part of the De Persgroep Nederland, the name given to the former PCM group after the Belgian publishing house De Persgroep bought a majority stake in PCM in the summer of 2009.
+Currently, Trouw is a part of the De Persgroep Nederland, the name given to the former PCM group after the Belgian publishing house De Persgroep bought a majority stake in PCM in the summer of 2009.
 NRC Handelsblad, Het AD, Het Parool and de Volkskrant are also owned by De Persgroep Nederland.
 NRC Handelsblad was sold before the summer of 2010.